pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 ![alt text](../img/ABCache.png)

+> This diagram could use some more explanation, it does not seem to be entirely clear what it is demonstrating or illustrating.

 ## Cache Invalidation (aka: the programmer's nightmare)

+> Cache invalidation is a nightmare for hardware designers too!

 Imagine you are the one writing the code that invalidates the caches, after all, a cache is just a special kind of state, where the state is a result of a computation.
 So how would you do it?

-Well ... to effectively program the cache invalidation logic, you need to hold all the possible states of the program in your head.
+Well ... to effectively program the cache invalidation logic, you need to hold all the possible states of the program

+> and their interconnections

+in your head.
 Why?
 Because you don't know which pieces of cache (or state), depend on each-other.
 In a distributed system, the problem multiplies, as you have to manage states across multiple machines.